E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 the mesh, as well discuss below.
 There are also 3 parameters that are specific to the functionality we anticipate adding to this step:
 * `resolution` - the resolution of the step in km as we already discussed.
-* `nu` - an optional value for the viscosity, which will be supplied by one of the test cases (`rpe_test`) as part of a parameter studay.
-* `run_time_steps` - the number of steps to run the test case for if we want to run for a fixed number of steps rather than a fixed duration in time.

 Next, we add inputs that are outputs from the `initial_state` test case: